 President Trump signed an Executive Order (Order) this week directing the alteration or elimination of regulations that the Administration maintains hamper economic recovery as the nation emerges from the COVID-19 pandemic.

-The Regulatory Relief to Support Economic Recovery Order calls on agencies across the federal government to use emergency authorities provided under the Administrative Procedures Act to swiftly rescind, modify, waive or provide exemptions from regulations and other requirements that inhibit job creation and economic growth.
+The Regulatory Relief to Support Economic Recovery Order calls on agencies across the federal government to use emergency authorities provided under the Administrative Procedure Act to swiftly rescind, modify, waive or provide exemptions from regulations and other requirements that inhibit job creation and economic growth.
 It further calls on agencies to consider permanently rescinding or modifying any regulations that were temporarily halted in response to COVID-19.
 The Order notes that it does not change agencies’ statutory obligations.

 The Order also directs enforcement discretion by agencies for businesses that make good-faith attempts to follow agency guidance and regulations during the pandemic.
 It establishes the following “principles of fairness” that are to be followed in enforcement and adjudication: